-Recreation: The types of recreation that are offered at the Preserve provide for passive, resourcebased recreation, and expansive recreation opportunities, dependent upon the area of the Preserve.
-These areas that provide for recreational opportunities are the Jay B. Starkey Wilderness Park (Park) central and southern portions of the Preserve, and the Serenova Tract (Serenova) northern portion of the Preserve.
-The Park provides a modern outdoor experience with a variety of park amenities, an environmental education facility, and various camping opportunities.
-The recreational uses at the Park include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking.
+Recreation: The types of recreation offered at the Preserve provide for passive, resource-based recreation and expansive recreation opportunities dependent upon the area of the Preserve.
+These areas that provide for recreational opportunities are the Jay B. Starkey Wilderness Park (Park Tract) central and southern portions of the Preserve, and the Serenova Tract (Serenova Tract) northern portion of the Preserve.

+The Park Tract provides a modern outdoor experience with a variety of park amenities, an environmental education facility, and various camping opportunities.
+The recreational uses at the Park Tract include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking.
 These amenities are managed by Pasco County.

-Serenova provides for a passive, resource-based outdoor experience with bicycling, camping, horseback riding, fishing, birding, and hiking opportunities in an undisturbed, natural setting.
+The Serenova Tract provides for a passive, resource-based outdoor experience with bicycling, camping, horseback riding, fishing, birding, and hiking opportunities in an undisturbed, natural setting.
 These amenities are managed by the District.

-Special Use Authorization: There are various special uses on the Preserve, which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
-The typical special use types occurring on the Preserve can be categorized as recreation, research, educational, hunting events (Serenova only), and law enforcement training.
+Special Use Authorization: There are various special uses on the Preserve which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
+The typical special use types occurring on the Preserve can be categorized as recreation, research, educational, hunting events (Serenova Tract only), and law enforcement training.

-Access: Public access to the property is provided at three locations.
-There are two access points in the Park and there is one access point in Serenova.
+Access: Public access to the Preserve is provided at three locations.
+There are two access points in the Park Tract and there is one access point in the Serenova Tract.

-Real Estate: The Preserve consists of three major tracts: The Park, Serenova, and the Anclote Tract (Anclote).
-The District is responsible for land management activities on all three tracts and recreation activities on Serenova.
-Pasco County manages recreation activities on the Park and Anclote Tracts.
-On the Serenova, security is provided by the Florida Fish and Wildlife Conservation Commission (FWC).
+Real Estate: The Preserve consists of three major tracts: the Park Tract, the Serenova Tract, and the Anclote Tract (Anclote Tract).
+The District is responsible for land management activities on all three tracts and recreation activities on the Serenova Tract.
+Pasco County manages recreation activities on the Park Tract and the Anclote Tract.
+On the Serenova Tract, security is provided by the Florida Fish and Wildlife Conservation Commission (FWC).

-Cooperative agreements, leases, and easements: The District holds a variety of agreements with TBW, Pasco County, Pasco County School Board, Florida Gas Transmission, Florida Greenways and Trails, Florida Department of Transportation, and a multi-agency agreement with the Florida Turn Pike Enterprise and the Pasco County Board of County Commissioners.
-Furthermore, there are multiple easements assigned to utility companies, such as Florida Gas Transmission and TBW.
+Cooperative Agreements, Leases, and Easements: The District is a party to a variety of agreements with TBW, Pasco County, Pasco County School Board, Florida Gas Transmission, Florida Greenways and Trails, Florida Department of Transportation, and a multi-agency agreement with the Florida Turnpike Enterprise and the Pasco County Board of County Commissioners.
+Furthermore, there are multiple easements granted to utility companies.